RawalAnuma/Quiz-SB/README.md

   - One correct option, which must match one of the provided options.

 ### 🧑‍💼 User & Quiz
-- Only admin users can create, update, or delete quizzes.
+- Only admin can create, update, or delete categories of quizzes.
-- Regular users can only view and play active quizzes.
+- Regular users can create quizzes and also play active quizzes.
-- Each quiz has a creator (userId), which must be an admin.
+- Each quiz has a creator (userId).

 ### 🧑‍💼 User & Score
 - A user can play multiple quizzes.
 - Each attempt is recorded in the `scores` table.
 - Each score must be linked to one existing user.
--

 ### 📝 Quiz & Score
 - A quiz can be played by multiple users.